kailash-manasarovar/statement/docs/timeline/2024/march.md

 - He goes to talk to a local police officer and comes back.
 - He says I cannot raise anything with them as I don't have a partner and they only deal with male violence when it occurs within a partnership.

+## Change root password

+- One evening, I change the root password on my laptop.
+- The router is off.
+- The following morning, half of my new root password appears on a fake account profile message.

+## Text my family at the Chinese

+- With my new iPhone, I send a text to my mother's mobile number at the Chinese while I'm having dinner.
+- There is a celebratory noise from my phone, and from someone elses phone too.
+- I'm not able to get through to my mother.
+- I believe they are targeting my family now, phones, etc, for the purposed of fraud.

 ## Ana dresses as if she's pregnant

 - The Ana lie continues and she choreographs me - tracks my movements using shared WhatsApp groups with the other teachers - in order to see her going to the toilet dressed as if she is pregnant.